burlachenkok/exploring-python3/python3-note.md

 > The [objdump](https://man7.org/linux/man-pages/man1/objdump.1.html) has the following format:
 >
->**1st** column - the symbol's value, sometimes referred to as its address.
+>**1-st** column - the symbol's value, sometimes referred to as its address.
 >
->**2nd** column - flags.
-Some of them:
+>**2-nd** column - flags.
->* 'l'  means symbols visible only within a >particular file being linked (local scope).
+>* 'l'  means symbols visible only within a particular file being linked (local scope).
 >* 'g' means symbols that can be referenced from within functions located in other files (global scope)
 >* 'd' debugging symbol
 >* 'D' dynamic symbol
 >* 'F' symbol is the name of the function
 >* 'O' symbol is the name of the object file
 >
->**3rd** column can be represented in several options for a symbol:
+>**3-rd** column can be represented in several options for a symbol:
 >
 > * It is the name of the section in which the symbol is defined
 > * It has the name *ABS* if essentially there is no section and the address of Symbol is an absolute address.
-> * It has name *UND* if symbol currently is not defined.And will be defined later.
+> * It has name *UND* if symbol currently is not defined.
+And will be defined later.
 >
-> **4th** column - alignment.
+> **4-th** column - alignment.
 >
-> **5th** column - symbol's name is displayed.
+> **5-th** column - symbol's name is displayed.

-Unlike the executable and dynamic library format in Windows OS (PE format), the Linux ELF format does not contain a name binding to a specific library.
+Unlike the executable and dynamic library format in Windows OS (PE format) which contains information about actual name of dynamic library for symbol, the Linux ELF format does not contain a name binding to a specific dynamic/shared library name.

 ### About Valgrind Tool for Linux OS

 [Valgrind](https://valgrind.org/) is a famous tool used for memory debugging, memory leak detection, and profiling in case of using compiled languages.
 Valgrind works by running the program on a virtual machine that simulates the CPU and memory.
 Valgrind supports various Posix platforms but is not available under Windows OS.
 Once you run a program under valgrind it performs extensive checking of memory allocations and memory accesses and provides a report with detailed information.

 The [Valgrind](https://valgrind.org/) is a simulator.
 Once you use it in terms of wall clock time your program (Python interpreter process) runs very slow.
-But [Valgrind](https://valgrind.org/) and simulators in general produce accurate and repeatable performance counters.
+But [Valgrind](https://valgrind.org/) and CPU simulators in general produce accurate and repeatable performance counters.

-Valgrind is not only a single tool, but it contains internally several tools (https://valgrind.org/info/tools.html) and it includes:
+Valgrind is not only a single tool, but it internally contains several tools (https://valgrind.org/info/tools.html) and it includes:

 * [Memcheck](https://valgrind.org/docs/manual/mc-manual.html) - Detects memory-management problems.
 * [Callgrind](https://valgrind.org/docs/manual/cl-manual.html) - Call functions profiler and CPU cache profiler.